3Squ4red/Lottery-dApp/README.md

 # Ether Lottery

-A simple Lottery dApp built on Rinkeby testnet, whose winner selection method is based on a provably fair and verifiable random number generator.
+A simple Lottery dApp built on Goerli testnet, whose winner selection method is based on a provably fair and verifiable random number generator.

 ## Rules